philmarquardt94-jpg/NASASpaceAppsRainonDay/README.txt

 #If your window is in the future, combined mode still evaluates with Open-Meteo, and tries to fetch POWER for today or earlier and uses that to estimate the flip probability.

 #If POWER isn’t available for the range, it gracefully falls back to the Open-Meteo “extended-window” heuristic for uncertainty (so you always get the yellow/green/red %).

+Give fact it is none for chance to flip on rain.